-5. Existing Customer without an AMI smart meter:
+5. Existing Customer without an AMI Smart Meter:

-Effective January 1, 2019, Residential Service Classification No. 1 Customers (rates 180, 480, 481, 580), receiving service through a non-AMI equipped meter will be notified of replacement with an AMI equipped smart meter.
+Effective January 1, 2019, Residential Service Classification No. 1 Customers (Rate Codes 180, 480, 481, 580), receiving service through a non-AMI equipped meter will be notified of replacement with an AMI equipped smart meter.
 With the following exceptions, residential Customers may opt-out of receiving the smart meter:

-- a) Customers who participate in net metering; - b) Retail choice program participants (Long Island Choice and Green Choice); and - Residential Customers served under time-of-use service classifications (1-VMRP(S), 1-VMRP(L), and 1-VTOU).
+- a) Customers who participate in net metering; - b) Retail choice program participants (Long Island Choice and Green Choice); and - c) Residential Customers served under Rate Codes 194, 195, or time-of-use service classifications (1-VTOU).